 The Millennium Mathematics Project (MMP) is a maths education and outreach initiative for ages 3 to 19 and the general public.
 The MMP is a collaboration between the Faculties of Mathematics and Education at the University of Cambridge, and is active nationally and internationally.
 Our focus is on increasing mathematical understanding, confidence and enjoyment, developing problem-solving skills, and promoting creative and imaginative approaches to maths.

 The project consists of a family of complementary programmes, including the very successful NRICH website, Plus online mathematics magazine, and face-to-face work with schools and the public.
-In the 2017/18 school year our online mathematical resources attracted over 9.9 million visits from users worldwide and nearly 35 million page views, while over 10,000 students and more than 4,000 teachers were involved in our face-to-face activities and events.
+In the 2018/19 school year our web-based mathematical resources attracted over 10 million visits from users worldwide and more than 35 million page views, while around 10,000 school students and more than 4,000 teachers were involved in our face-to-face activities, interactive webinars and events.

 The MMP’s various programmes have won many awards and our resources have been repeatedly commended by the UK Government’s Department for Education.
 In 2006 the Queen presented the project with the Queen’s Anniversary Prize for Higher and Further Education, honouring ‘outstanding achievement and excellence’ at world-class level.